tabrez-source/HOODIES_0/hoodies/README.md

-# Hoodies E-commerce Application
+pwd# Hoodies E-commerce Application

 This is an e-commerce application for selling hoodies built with Spring Boot.

 ## Running Locally

 ### Prerequisites
-- Java 21
+- Java 17
 - Maven
 - Docker and Docker Compose